The Pom Pom Girls: Production

 The modest profits of the prior exploitation/teensploitation film The Cheerleaders (1975) inspired The Pom Pom Girls writers with cheerleader themes and scenes.
 Easy Rider had an influence on the film, the huge success of that film had film makers like the scriptwriters Robert Rosenthal and Joseph Ruben, who is the director, include the theme of the value of freedom.
 Many shots and automobiles were included, drive-in restaurant, "suicide chicken" race, many scenes of nostalgia that was incorporated from the present day.
-Even a tagline was borrowed form the ‘50s picture', the exploitation flick The Rebel without a Cause (1955).
-The tagline "How can anyone ever forget the girls who really turned us on?", is a promotional line and used in the films cover art, and is to express nostalgia.
+Even a tagline was borrowed from a "50s picture", the exploitation film Rebel Without a Cause (1955).
+The tagline "How can anyone ever forget the girls who really turned us on?", is a promotional line and used in the film's cover art, and is to express nostalgia.
+Another teen sex comedy, 1978's Malibu Beach, borrowed some set design and music from The Pom Pom Girls, as Malibu Beach was directed by The Pom Pom Girls writer, Robert J Rosenthal.